the craft of acting

 Working Actor.
 Not a Teacher.
 Not a Guru.

 Most people running acting programs stopped working years ago — or never did.
-Geoffrey hasn't stopped and doesn't plan to.
+Geoffrey hasn’t stopped, and he doesn’t plan to.
 That changes everything about what he shares and how he shares it.
-He works alongside fellow actors who are serious about developing their own process.
+He works alongside actors who are serious about developing their own process.
 No single method.
 No cult of one technique.
-Just the real work, the kind that has sustained his fifty-year career and can sustain yours.
+Just the real work, the kind that sustained his forty-five-year career and can sustain yours.

 Instructor